 Temporomandibular joint disorder (TMD) can cause a wide range of symptoms that are painful and debilitating, and headaches and migraines are an excellent example.
 Regular headaches and migraines make it difficult to work, spend time with family and friends and even sleep.
 You may take medication to control headache or migraine pain, only to experience “rebound” pain once the medication wears off because the real source of the problem is not being addressed.

-TMD-induced headaches are challenging to diagnose (and often misdiagnosed), but Dr. Ivan Stein of Headache & TMJ Center of New Jersey has years of experience getting to the bottom of our patients’ pain.
-If you have ruled out other causes of your recurring headaches or migraines, we invite you to schedule a consultation with Dr. Stein to evaluate whether your TMJ may be to blame.
+TMD-induced headaches are challenging to diagnose (and often misdiagnosed), but Drs.
+Ivan & Allan Stein of Headache & TMJ Center of New Jersey have years of experience getting to the bottom of their patients’ pain.
+If you have ruled out other causes of your recurring headaches or migraines, we invite you to schedule a consultation with our doctors to evaluate whether your TMJ may be to blame.

 Can TMJ Problems Cause Headaches and Migraines?